guppyexpress/AvaliHub/KataReadme.txt

 (also yes i know the way i program is disgusting and looks horrible but thats just the way my brain thinks and i understand those files better for some reason when they are written like that)

+oh and u can delete this message after u read it! i just wanted to leave this here for you